bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 --- back

 # Open Issues

+1. Message log (optional to implement) is still in.
+Support for the libpcap file format is "SHOULD".
+I'd like it t obe "MUST", but there were suggestions that this might not pass muster with IETF, since IETF couldn't guarantee that Wireshark would never change the libpcap format.
+I'm not willing to copy libpcap into this draft, or use a different format, or leave the format wide open (no mention of format).
+If "SHOULD (or "MUST") for libpcap isn't ok, then I'll just remove the message log completely.

 1. Consider the following statistics: under interface object: sent multicast Hello, sent updates, received Babel messages; under neighbor object: sent unicast Hello, sent updates, sent IHU, received Hello, received updates, received IHUs.
 Would also need to enable/disable stats and clear stats.